 Also Read: List of UPSC Exams

-We usually hear people saying that a woman can’t fulfil her dreams and education after her marriage.
+We usually hear people saying that a woman can’t fulfill her dreams and education after her marriage.
 But this woman IPS officer, married at 14 and is a mother of two at the age of 18.
 She broke all misconceptions and successfully became an IPS officer in 2008.
 At present, she is working in Mumbai as a DCP of Zone-4 and is widely known as the ‘Lady Singham’.

-Another powerful name in our list of Women IPS Officers is Pritpal Kaur, the dentist who changed her mind and decided to be a top IPS officer is the SP of Nagaland’s youngest and famous district, Noklak.
+Another powerful name in our list of Women IPS Officers is Pritpal Kaur, the dentist who changed her mind and decided to be a top IPS officer is the SP of Nagaland’s youngest and most famous district, Noklak.
 This district shares its borders with Myanmar and is widely known for its poorest infrastructure and lack of facilities.
-It’s a tough decision when choosing to work in such a district which has numerous problems and zero solutions.
+It’s a tough decision when choosing to work in such a district that has numerous problems and zero solutions.
 But this fearless lady left behind all the luxuries and went beyond her call of duty and took it upon herself to work for the welfare of locals.

 She is the true inspiration for the students in the district, the one who inspires and helps them prepare for the Civil services exams as a way to a bright career.
 Only, for this reason, she turned Noklak’s SP office conference hall into a classroom for younger minds.
-In addition to this, she also counsels the drug addicts so as to help them realize the hazardous effects of this activity.
+In addition to this, she also counsels drug addicts so as to help them realize the hazardous effects of this activity.

 Moving onto the next name in our list of women IPS officers is Aparajita Rai, the 28-year-old who became the IPS officer of Sikkim in 2012 after she secured 358th rank in the toughest UPSC examination.
 She passed this examination and became an IPS officer in 2012 and presently is posted in West Bengal’s Hollywood.

-She has won numerous awards and has a few of the biggest achievements that include winning the IPS officer’s trophy for the Best Lady Outdoor Probationer, Umesh Chandra Trophy, West Bengal Government Trophy amongst others.
+She has won numerous awards and has a few of the biggest achievements that include winning the IPS Officer’s trophy for the Best Lady Outdoor Probationer, Umesh Chandra Trophy, and West Bengal Government Trophy amongst others.
 Rai may be transferred to Darjeeling for handling the ongoing Gorkhaland agitation.
 This highlights the perfectionism of Rai in her work.

 Also Read: How to Prepare for UPSC?

 The movie Mardaani was based on the life of the next name in our life of women IPS officers.
 Meera Borwankar is the first woman IPS officer to head Mumbai’s Crime Branch Department in 2001.
-The lady with strong faith and belief in herself, famous as an Iron Lady with her critical and logical thinking solved some of the top cases like Jalgaon Sex Scandal, Abu Salem extradition case and a lot, more on the list.
+The lady with strong faith and belief in herself, famous as an Iron Lady with her critical and logical thinking solved some of the top cases like the Jalgaon Sex Scandal, the Abu Salem extradition case, and a lot, more on the list.

-In her college days, Kiren Bedi was gaining popularity for all her amazing work and Meera’s teacher advised her to follow the same path.
+In her college days, Kiran Bedi was gaining popularity for all her amazing work and Meera’s teacher advised her to follow the same path.
 This stood as a turning point for Meera and she took up a dream of becoming a woman IPS officer and to date is loyal to whatever work she takes up.
-She has also witnessed the hanging of the 1993 Mumbai serial blast convict Yakub Memon in 2015.
+She also witnessed the hanging of the 1993 Mumbai serial blast convict Yakub Memon in 2015.

 This courageous woman IPS officer from Kerala Cadre successfully cleared her Civil services examination in the year 2012 and opted for Indian Police Services.
 The exceptional thing about this lady officer is that she cracked this exam on the first attempt.
 Merin, the youngest women officer of her batch secured an All India Rank of 188 and stood as the third woman Malayali IPS officer in the Kerala cadre.
 She leaves no chance of helping the needy and believes that more women must join the Police Services in India to show their courageous side to the world!

 The last name in our list of best women IPS officers in India is Soumya Sambasivan.
-She serving as a Police Superintendent in Sirmour, Himachal Pradesh.
+She serves as a Police Superintendent in Sirmour, Himachal Pradesh.
 This Dabang Police Officer has earned a reputation as a fearless cop due to her courage.
 As a part of empowering local women, she trains them in self-protection.
-In addition to this, she effectively supports the manufacturing of pepper spray which enhances women safety.
+In addition to this, she effectively supports the manufacturing of pepper spray which enhances women’s safety.

 She was the first IPS officer of the 2010 batch to initiate an investigation against drug mafias and has solved 6 murder cases during her posting in the Sirmaur district.
-Her hardworking attitude, professionalism and readiness to serve people made her a part of the nomination list for the President’s Police Medal.
+Her hardworking attitude, professionalism, and readiness to serve people made her a part of the nomination list for the President’s Police Medal.